4d/docs/website/translated_docs/pt/API/MailAttachmentClass.md

 #### Description

-The `.cid` property contains <!-- REF #MailAttachmentClass.cid.Summary --> the ID of the attachment<!-- END REF -->.
+A propriedade `.cid` contém <!-- REF #MailAttachmentClass.cid.Summary --> a ID do anexo<!-- END REF -->.
 This property is used in HTML messages only.
 If this property is missing, the file is handled as a simple attachment (link).

 ## .disposition